ilduchea/local-zoo-angular/README.md

         * Diet
         * Display the number of caretakers needed for the resulting search.
         * Display the average age of the resulting search.
-      * Make likes and dislikes an array with crud functionality.
+      * Make likes and dislikes an array with crud functionality. !implemented
 2. User Stories
   * I want to log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sex, one like and one dislike.
   * I want to view a list of animals I have logged.